adammohammadboulad/prompt-studio-by-amb/README.md

 - Right-click a `.md` file in the Explorer → **Open in Prompt Studio by AMB**

 Prompts, settings, and wizard progress persist across sessions.
 Open and export use native file dialogs; exports write straight to your workspace.

-## For developers

-Run from source: open this folder in VSCode and press **F5** (zero dependencies).
-Package with `npx @vscode/vsce package`, then `Extensions: Install from VSIX…`.
-Requires internet on first load (React from unpkg; Google Fonts optional). `media/studio.html` is generated from the original `Markdown Prompt Studio.dc.html` — regenerate rather than editing by hand.

-## Author
-Adam Mohammad Boulad — adam.mohammad.boulad@gmail.com